mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Apache/index.md

 ## Settings > Hosts > Apache

 Apache options can be set for the selected virtual host in the table.
 These options are security relevant!
+More information about configuring your Apache Server be found [here](https://httpd.apache.org/docs/2.2/}.

 ![MAMP](Apache.png)